-In Region 11 the Georgia Department of Labor has Employer Committees (Douglas, Valdosta and Waycross) which provide information on workforce needs.
-Staff of the SGWDB attend these meetings in order to stay informed regarding employer needs.
-The public schools systems have employers engaged in the development of their course offerings, particularly in the area of occupational specific course offerings.
+The public school systems have employers engaged in the development of their course offerings, particularly in the area of occupational specific course offerings.
 Great Promise Partnership work with "at-risk" youth and currently is in one (1) of our counties and is actively working to establish other programs in the region.